 Arucas and the most beautiful cathedral on gran canaria

 We get to the village.
 We leave the car on a large, free car park at the cathedral.
 While searching for a place we have our first adventure.
 Some gentlemen, certainly not car park workers, try to help us in parking.
 We try to ignore them, because we know what they will wish for such help.
 We are afraid that they will do something with the car, but fortunately everything is ok.

-We sit at the cathedral in the bar El Gotico, where I had already planned to have breakfast before.
+After adventures on parking lot we sit at the cathedral in the bar El Gotico, where I had already planned to have breakfast before.
 We order our chosen dishes and wait.
 I use my free time to take pictures of the area around the cathedral.

 breakfast at the arucas cathedral